tgdwyer/tgdwyer.github.io/_chapters/haskell1.md

 ## Introduction

-This section is not your usual "First Introduction To Haskell" because it assumes you have arrived here having already studied some reasonably sophisticated functional programming concepts in JavaScript, basic parametric polymorphic types in [TypeScript](/typescript/), and [Lambda Calculus](/lambdacalculus).
+This section is not your usual “First Introduction To Haskell” because it assumes you have arrived here having already studied some reasonably sophisticated functional programming concepts in JavaScript, basic parametric polymorphic types in [TypeScript](/typescript/), and [Lambda Calculus](/lambdacalculus).
 Familiarity with [higher-order](/higherorderfunctions/) and [curried functions](/functionaljavascript/) is assumed.

-I try to summarise the syntax we use with "cheatsheets" throughout, but [the official CheatSheet](https://hackage.haskell.org/package/CheatSheet-1.10/src/CheatSheet.pdf) will be a useful reference.
+I try to summarise the syntax we use with “cheatsheets” throughout, but [the official CheatSheet](https://hackage.haskell.org/package/CheatSheet-1.10/src/CheatSheet.pdf) will be a useful reference.
 The other reference every Haskell programmer needs is the official library docs on [Hackage](https://hackage.haskell.org/) which is searchable by the excellent [Hoogle](https://hoogle.haskell.org/) search engine, which lets you search by types as well as function keywords.

 If you would like a more gradual introduction, [“Haskell Programming from First Principles” by Allen and Moronuki](http://haskellbook.com/) is a recent and excellent introduction to Haskell that is quite compatible with the goals of this course.
 The ebook is not too expensive, but unfortunately, it is independently published and hence not available from our library.
-There are a few copies of [Programming Haskell by Hutton](https://monash.hosted.exlibrisgroup.com/permalink/f/31uhmh/catau21316253770001751) which is an excellent academic textbook, but it's expensive to buy.  [“Learn you a Haskell” by Miran Lipovaca](https://learnyouahaskell.github.io/) is a freely available alternative that is also a useful introduction.
+There are a few copies of [Programming Haskell by Hutton](https://monash.hosted.exlibrisgroup.com/permalink/f/31uhmh/catau21316253770001751) which is an excellent academic textbook, but it’s expensive to buy.  [“Learn you a Haskell” by Miran Lipovaca](https://learnyouahaskell.github.io/) is a freely available alternative that is also a useful introduction.

 ## Starting with the GHCi REPL